jacopotarantino/Cards-Against-Humanity/README.md

 ## Contributing

+This project is developed by a great team.
+The chat functionality and the base of the application logic is taken from the Chat2 project at http://css-tricks.com/chat2/ .
+The project also uses Foundation by Zurb.
+Most of the code was developed by Jacopo Tarantino.
+Security testing was performed by Benjamin Loula.
+User testing was performed by Benjamin Smith.

 Please contribute to this project.
 The people who made Cards Against Humanity are awesome and open sourced their game(kinda).
-The least we can do is give a tiny bit back to them(and us by proxy. because let's face it: we wouldn't do this if the game weren't so fun.).
+The least we can do is give a tiny bit back to them(and us by proxy. because let's face it: we wouldn't do this if the game weren't so damn fun.).